 What to Expect

-There are many online mental health chat websites online of all different kinds.
-Some of them have group chats where you talk to a group of people about thousands of various topics.
+There are many online mental health chat websites of all different kinds.
+Some of them have group chats in which you talk to a group of people about thousands of various topics.
 You do not even have to talk if you do not want to; you can just listen.
-If you do not want to talk to a large group of people, there are chat rooms where you can just talk to a professional listener or therapist.
+If you do not want to talk to a large group of people, there are chat rooms in which you can just talk to a professional listener or therapist.
 It is usually anonymous in the chat rooms so you do not have to use your real name.
 This makes it even more attractive to those who are struggling with shame.
-This has been discussed more in an article.
+This has been discussed more in another article.

 Chat Rooms, Forums, and Threads